Handicapped and Disability Parking Permits

 Where can I go to get a handicapped parking permit?
 And who can qualify?

-The physician will be able to qualify your disabilities and confirm you have mobility problems.
 You will be asked to fill out whether the handicap is temporary or permanent.
 With permanent handicaps, you will be required to renew every couple of years.
 With temporary handicaps, you must list the length of time required for rehabilitation.

 You must not make any false statements about your disabilities.
 Only one handicap permit per person is allowed.
 If you have more than one handicapped vehicle in use, you must provide all the vehicles that will be using the permit.
 In some states, you are not required to have a driver’s license in order to obtain a handicapped permit.
 This means you don’t have to be the driver of the vehicle.
 Children with disabilities can get parking permit but the permits are issued in the name of the child.
 In other states such as Florida, you are required to have a driver’s license.